-When designing your fuel system, plan on your pumps and lines flowing at least 0.1 gallons per hour per horsepower at rated pressure.
-The testing at Edelbrock was conducted with a fuel pressure of 6.5 to 7 psi.
-Any variation from this fuel pressure will cause your final air/fuel ratio to change.
-Consult our technical department for any questions on fuel pressure and its effects on final air/fuel ratios when using nitrous oxide.
+When designing your fuel system, plan on your pumps and lines flowing at least 0.10 gallons per hour per horsepower.
+The testing at Edelbrock was conducted with a fuel pressure of 7 to 7.5 psi.
+Any variations from this fuel pressure will cause your final air/fuel ratio to change.
+Consult our Technical Department for any questions on fuel pressure and its effects on final air/fuel ratios when using nitrous oxide.

-Performer RPM Fuel System Requirements
+• Victor Jr. Fuel System Requirements

-When using the Performer RPM series kits, the potential horsepower gains are quite high.
+When using the Victor Jr. Series Kits, the potential horsepower gains are extremely high.
 The critical area for continued success with your nitrous system lies in the fuel system.
-In most cases, an auxiliary fuel supply system will be a required addition to your nitrous system.
+In the case of the Victor Jr. Series Nitrous Systems, an auxiliary fuel supply system is a required addition to your nitrous system.
 A high flow electric fuel pump and high capacity adjustable fuel pressure regulator are both recommended to ensure the fuel flow rate is enough to ensure proper system operation.
 The minimum size we recommend for the fuel inlet feed line is a -6 (3/8" inch), with a size of -8 (1/2" inch) recommended for the higher horsepower settings.

-Performer RPM System Monitoring Requirements
+• Victor Jr. System Monitoring Requirements

 Fuel pressure and nitrous pressure gauges are very important.
 Your fuel pressure must be set properly and a gauge is the only sure way to monitor system performance.
 The same is true of the nitrous bottle pressure.
-A nitrous pressure gauge is the only way to ensure that your system calibrations are within the parameters required of your horsepower setting.
+A nitrous pressure gauge is the only way to be ensure that your system calibrations are within the parameters required of your horsepower settings.